 The winner of the 2021 ESST Prize is Emma O’Hare, University College Dublin for her paper ‘An Exploration of Online Activism on Instagram’.
 The paper offers an original and rewarding discussion of the affordances of Instagram for enabling new practices of ‘activist infographics’ combining graphic design and political activism.
 O’Hare traces a line of connection between WEB Du Bois’ use of colourful charts and graphs at the 1900 Paris Exposition to visualize black America and the Black Lives Matter movement’s use of the digital aesthetics of Instagram today.

 Applications should consist of a cover sheet (see below) completed and scanned, and a double-spaced pdf copy of the student essay.
 Essays should be between 2,000 and 3,000 words (in English).
 Applicants may not submit more than one piece of work.
-Applications should be emailed to Mark Elam (firstname.lastname@example.org), the 2017 ESST Award Coordinator.
-E-mail your essay by 28th July 2017 and expect confirmation of its reception within a week.
+Applications should be emailed to Mark Elam (firstname.lastname@example.org), the 2021 ESST Prize Coordinator.
+E-mail your essay by 31st July 2021 and expect confirmation of its acceptance within a week.